Stages of settling in

 3 & 4 - Flight / Fight

-This is the time when you face the challenges of a new country and get support to help you achieve your goals.
+This is the time when you need to face the challenges of living in a new country and get support to help you achieve your goals.

 Having someone to talk to is a big help at this stage.
 Think about setting up informal support networks right from when you arrive.
 Make friends with other new arrivals to share experiences with or find a counsellor to talk to.